 This quick and easy Tuesday taco dinner calls for common homemade fish taco ingredients you can find at most any grocery store.
 Here are a few of the stars on the list.

-In this recipe, thick cuts of fish make for substantial tacos with fish in every bite.
-None of that disappointing tortilla and topping only nonsense!
+White Fish - In this recipe, thick cuts of fish make for substantial tacos with fish in every bite--none of that disappointing tortilla and topping only nonsense!
 And the fish is perfectly crisp on the outside and tender and flaky on the inside with NO greasiness because it bakes up in the oven.
-While that magic happens, work on the sweet and spicy slaw that tops these crispy fish tacos off perfectly and dinner will be done in no time.
-You'll probably want to wash everything down with a couple passion fruit margaritas and I fully support that.
+Use a mild white fish like haddock or cod.

 There are a few keys to getting delectably crispy fish in the oven.
 I'll go ahead and spill them here because I am deeply invested in the quality of your taco Tuesday.

-Just mix up all of these lovely ingredients while the fish bakes and you will be ready for action once the oven timer dings!
+Just mix up all of the slaw ingredients while the fish bakes and you will be ready for action once the oven timer dings!
 Full details are in the recipe card below.

 I hope you'll try this 30-minute dinner idea with your family soon--and let me know how you like it!
-And because sharing is caring, be sure to pin this recipe on Pinterest.
+And because sharing is caring, be sure to pin this recipe for later and follow me on Pinterest.
 Thanks for reading!